holoviz/panel/CODE_OF_CONDUCT.md

 The Panel community is fantastic.
 We wan't it to stay that way.

-If you are a community member: **Please always be kind, respectful and inclusive.**
+If you are a community member: **Please be kind, respectful and inclusive.**

 If you are a leading community member: **Please act as a role model**.